exploratory-io/book/ml/survival-curv.md

 * You can also select "Run Analytics ..." from column menu of the survival time column, and then select "Calculate Survival Curve" submenu to open "Calculate Survival Curve" dialog.

 ## Calculate Survival Curve
-After "Calculate Survival Curve" dialog is opened, follow the steps below to calculate forecast data.
+After "Calculate Survival Curve" dialog is opened, follow the steps below to calculate survival curve.

 ![](images/survival_curve_dialog.png)